JesseHarlin/SimiansBlog/source/_posts/Organizing-A-Slush-Generator-Part-2.md

 ---

-Part of the reason of an improced organization is a better units of work for testing.
+Part of the reason for having an improved project organization is to define better units of work for testing.
 In the last section, we arranged our files in such a way that we wanted to make it easier to have each file do a singluar task each.

 Because We have 4 totally separate files with separate jobs-each test file will also look pretty different.